 Other prisoners beat Abdi and broke his nose, Faezeh Abdipour, the wife of another imprisoned journalist, wrote on her personal Twitter account on June 18, 2019.
 Abdipour did not provide any further information on whether Abdi was transferred to a hospital or received any medical assistance in the prison clinic.

-Despite the judiciary’s order and multiple furlough requests from Abdi, he remains in Fashafouyeh Prison, a source close to Abdi’s family and familiar with Dervish cases told CPJ in September 2020.
+Despite the judiciary’s order, Abdi remains in Fashafouyeh Prison, a source close to Abdi’s family and familiar with Dervish cases told CPJ on September 14, 2021.
 According to that person, who spoke on the condition of anonymity due to fear of government reprisal, Abdi became infected with COVID-19 in July 2021.
 He has since improved and received the first dose of Iran’s COVID-19 vaccine, which was given to most of the inmates in Fashafouyeh Prison in the fall of 2021.

 CPJ emailed Alireza Miryousefi, the head of media office at Iran’s mission to the United Nations in mid-September 2021 for comment on Abdi’s case, but did not receive a response.